LittlemanOz/LMOz_Kai_Replacer/README.md

 1. Install Patch 1.20.
 2. Go to your Vita3k Directory open Programfiles.
 3. Merge the folder "patch_v0120" from the repository into ux0/app/[Your version of Freedom Wars]/patch_v0120.
-Alternitively you can move just the file "Kai.xml" into the same location within the Patch folder.
+Alternatively you can move just the file "Kai.xml" into the same location within the Patch folder.
 4. Done!

 GALLERY: